7span/laravel-boilerplate/.github/ISSUE_TEMPLATE/crud.md

         order: String       ## Sorting order: "asc" (ascending) or "desc" (descending) ]
     filters: [
+        name: String
         ## List of additional filters to be applied to the listing API
     ]
 }
 ```